 The beginning of their involvement

-Their journey of getting involved with Fight the New Drug began almost 4 years ago, when they saw a Facebook post from a friend in a red “Porn Kills Love” tee.
+Their journey of getting involved with Fight the New Drug began around 2015, when they saw a Facebook post from a friend in a red “Porn Kills Love” tee.
 What started as a mutual interest in our posts on the social network grew into an active following of our blog and other social platforms for both Lynae and Carmel.
 Then, the conversations started—with their friends, parents, siblings, peers at school, and mentors.
 Anywhere they could talk about the issue, they did.

 During that time, a speaker came to their high school and gave a talk about the harms of porn in a presentation they say marked them from that point on.